mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/branching.md

 1. Remove the `CherryPick/Approved` label and apply the `CherryPick/Done` label.

 Note:
-  - If the PR need to go to other release branches, you can run the command `/cherry-pick release-x.yz` in the PR comments and it will try to cherry-pick it to the branch you specified.
+  - If the PR needs to go to other release branches, you can run the command `/cherry-pick release-x.yz` in the PR comments and it will try to cherry-pick it to the branch you specified.

-## Cherry Pick Process - Reviewer
+## Cherry pick process - Reviewer

 If you are the second reviewer reviewing a PR that needs to be cherry-picked, do not merge the PR.
-If the submitter is a core team member, you should set the `Reviews Complete` label and assign it to the submitter to cherry pick.
-If the submitter is a community member who is not available to cherry pick their PR or can not do it themselves, you should follow the cherry pick process above.
+If the submitter is a core team member, you should set the `Reviews Complete` label and assign it to the submitter to cherry-pick.
+If the submitter is a community member who is not available to cherry-pick their PR or can not do it themselves, you should follow the cherry-pick process above.